pythonhealthdatascience/pydesrap_mms/README.md

 This repository provides a template for building discrete-event simulation (DES) models in Python.

+♻️ **Reproducible:** This template is designed to function as a RAP.
+It adheres to reproducibility recommendations from:

+* Recommendations from [Heather et al. 2025](https://doi.org/10.48550/arXiv.2501.13137) "*On the reproducibility of discrete-event simulation studies in health research: an empirical study using open models*" (`docs/heather_2025.md`).
+* The ["Levels of RAP" framework](https://nhsdigital.github.io/rap-community-of-practice/introduction_to_RAP/levels_of_RAP/) from the NHS RAP Community of Practice (`docs/nhs_rap.md`).

 😊 **Simple:** Easy-to-follow code structure using [SimPy](https://simpy.readthedocs.io/en/latest/).
 Implements a simple M/M/s queueing model in which patients arrive, wait to see a nurse, have a consultation with the nurse and then leave.
 Follows a modular structure: uses object-oriented programming, with the simulation implemented through classes.

-♻️ **Reproducible:** This template is designed to function as a RAP.
-It adheres to reproducibility recommendations from:

-* ["Levels of RAP" framework](https://nhsdigital.github.io/rap-community-of-practice/introduction_to_RAP/levels_of_RAP/) from the NHS RAP Community of Practice (`docs/nhs_rap.md`).
-* Recommendations from [Heather et al. 2025](https://doi.org/10.48550/arXiv.2501.13137) "*On the reproducibility of discrete-event simulation studies in health research: an empirical study using open models*" (`docs/heather_2025.md`).
+🧱 **Package structure:** In Python, a package can simply be defined as a directory with an `__init__.py` file in it.
+In this repository, the scripts for model (within `simulation/`) are treated as a little local package.
+This keeps the code model code isolated from our experiments and analysis.
+It is installed as an editable (`-e`) local import - with `-e` meaning it will update with changes to the local files in `simulation/`.
+As it is installed in our environment, it can then easily be used anywhere else in the directory - here, in `notebooks/` and `tests/` - without needing any additional code (e.g. no need to modify `sys.path`, or have additional `__init__.py` files).

 🚀 **Extendable:** This template is partly adapted from Sammi Rosser and Dan Chalk (2024) ["HSMA - the little book of DES"](https://github.com/hsma-programme/hsma6_des_book).
 The book includes additional advanced features that can be used to extend the model in this template, including: